SixArm/sixarm_ruby_action_dispatch_response_json/README.md

 ## Introduction

-Add ActionPack Response#json method.

-So instead of this:
+This gem extends ActionPack Response with JSON API methods.

+You can replace this:

     JSON.parse(response.body)

+With this:

+    response.json

-You can write this:
+You can replace these:

-     JSON.parse(response.json)
+    response.json["data"]
+    response.json["errors"]
+    response.json["linked"]
+    response.json["links"]
+    response.json["meta"]

+With these:

+    response.data
+    response.errors
+    response.linked
+    response.links
+    response.meta

 For docs go to <http://sixarm.com/sixarm_ruby_action_dispatch_response_json/doc>